Dixon10-coder/airbnb-clone-project/README.md

     Allow users to leave reviews and ratings for properties.
 This makes user feels prioritized and create room for imporvement and upgrading for future users.
 Data Optimization:
     Ensure efficient data retrieval and storage through database optimizations.
 This ensures ease of accessing data and provide scalability upon system growth.

+# API Security
+Authentication:
+    This is where the user prove his/her identity through username, password and maybe 2FA (2 Factor Authentication).
+This ensures that only the legitimate user can access a count and denying attacker from access
+Authorization:
+    This ensures access control.
+A user should only have access to what he/she is authorized to.
+This determine what resources  a user can access and make changes to
+Rate limiting:
+    This is where the number of requests a user or system can make is limited within a given period of time.
+This protect against brut-force attact (an attacker trying multiple times to guess a password) or denial-of-service attacks.
+Secure Payments
+    Implementing PCI-DSS–compliant payment gateways and tokenization for transactions.
+With this, financial data is handled securely, reducing fraud and increasing user trust.
+Protecting user data:
+    Security is crucial in protecting user data because it brings about trustworthyness and reliabilty.
+It protect sensitive data of users such as password, email and booking history
+Securing payments:
+    Securing payment is crucial as it protect sensitive data like credit card details to prevent stealing of money and other System availability: M
+    Measures such as system monitoring and rate limiting prevent attacks like denial-of-service and make users data available on-demand or upon used